kkalass/analyzer_package_dependency_analyzis/README.md

-# Package Analyzer Dependency Analysis Tool
+# Package Dependency Analysis Tool

-A command-line application that fetches and analyzes pub.dev packages that depend on the `analyzer` package.
-The tool provides comprehensive data collection, storage, and export capabilities for analyzing the ecosystem of packages that use Dart's analyzer library.
+A command-line application that fetches and analyzes pub.dev packages that depend on any specified package.
+The tool provides comprehensive data collection, storage, and export capabilities for analyzing the ecosystem of packages that use specific dependencies.
+For example, it can be used to analyze packages that depend on the `analyzer` package to understand the Dart analyzer library ecosystem.

 ## Features

-- **Package Discovery**: Searches pub.dev for all packages with analyzer dependency using pagination
+- **Package Discovery**: Searches pub.dev for all packages with specified dependency using pagination
 - **Metadata Collection**: Fetches detailed package information including:
   - Package name and published versions
   - Repository URLs (GitHub, GitLab, etc.)
-  - Analyzer version used in development (from pubspec.yaml)
+  - Target package version used in development (from pubspec.yaml)
   - Publication dates and development versions
 - **Persistent Storage**: SQLite database for reliable data persistence using Drift ORM
 - **Resume Capability**: Interrupted operations can be resumed from where they left off